mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 ## Adding Tests

-Now that we have the implementation in place for our redirect logic, lets add some acceptance tests for the same.
+Now that we have the implementation in place for our redirect logic, let's add some acceptance tests for the same.

 Reasons why acceptance tests are preferred (over unit tests or an integration tests):